-At Mount Regis Center, we offer an intensive, evidence based approach to klonopin use disorder treatment.
+At Mount Regis Center, we offer an intensive, evidence-based approach to Klonopin abuse and addiction treatment.
 We offer a variety of therapeutic interventions that help our clients build a strong foundation for long-term recovery.

 Learn more about Klonopin addiction treatment at Mount Regis Center in Salem, VA

 Klonopin, the trade name for a benzodiazepine drug called “clonazepam” is prescribed by physicians to manage seizure disorders as well as control the symptoms of anxiety disorders.
 This drug is only recommend for short-term use due to the high potential for addiction and tolerance.
 Tolerance to clonazepam occurs after long-term usage, meaning that an individual needs more and more of the drug to obtain the same effects.
 Klonopin has an intermediate onset with peak concentrations of the drug in the system occurring between one and four hours after orally ingesting the drug.